throughbit/BTCServices/README.md

 #TxParse.js

-Called via wallet-notify to parse details of a txid regarding ONLY incoming transactions.
+Called via wallet-notify to parse details of a txid regarding ONLY incoming transactions i.e. receives.
 Returns txid, confirmations, address and amount.

 #SlackNode.js

-Slack notifier.
+General purpose slack notifier.
+Takes two arguments: data,title.
+Data is the message being passed.
+Title is the name under which the message is passed.